gamesbook/pyprototypr/docs/manual.rst

 ..
 Use the following command to create the PDF version of this file
-.. rst2pdf manual.rst -s tenpoint
+.. rst2pdf docs/manual.rst -s tenpoint